 3. Estimating Costs –

 Demand sets a ceiling on the price the company can charge for its product.
-Can you discuss this statement in detail.
+Can you discuss this statement in detail?
 Costs set the floor.
-The company wants to charge a price that covers its cost of producing, distribution and selling the product, including a fair return for its effort and risk.
+The company wants to charge a price that covers its cost of producing, distributing, and selling the product, including a fair return for its effort and risk.

-Do you know different costs of organization?
-How are these costs related with pricing?
-A company’s cost take two forms, fixed and variable.
-Fixed costs (also known as overhead) are costs that do not vary with production or sales revenue.
-A company must pay bills each month for rent heat, interest, salaries and so on. , Regardless of output.
 Variable costs vary directly with the level of production.
 These costs tend to be constant per unit produced.
-They are called variable because their total varies with the number of units produced.
-Total costs consists have the sum of the fixed and variable costs for any given level of production.
-Average cost is the cost per unit at the level of production; it is equal to total costs divided by production.
+They are called variables because their total varies with the number of units produced.
+Total costs consist have the sum of the fixed and variable costs for any given level of production.
+The average cost is the cost per unit at the level of production; it is equal to total costs divided by production.

 To price intelligently, management needs to know how its costs vary with different levels of production.